pawel-b/akka-demo/README.md

 - explore, change the code and play around

 Demos available:
-- MinionBecomeApp - become/unbecome
+- SimpleActors - just Hello World.
-- BasicTransformation - basic Akka streams example
+- FlickrTagsApp - Flickr tag count example, how to use actors to run tasks concurrently.
-- MinionFsmDemo - FSM
+- PizzaDemoBasics - Akka Router demo, how to use pools of actors.
-- SimpleActors - usual Hello World
+- MinionBecomeApp - become example, how to switch between happy/afraid state of a minion.
-- PizzaDemoBasics - Akka Router demo
+- MinionFsmDemo - FSM - when you need actors with more states.
-- FlickrTagsApp - Flickr tag count example
+- BasicTransformation - basic Akka(reactive) streams example.
-- CheckMaxThreads - check maximum nr of threads in your system
+- CheckMaxThreads - a simple test to check how many threads can we create.
 - CheckMaxActors - can we create 3M of actors?